The objective of the BAPLA Best Practice Committee is to promote best practice within the picture industry.

 If the complaint does not qualify for consideration, you will be informed in writing and given reasons for BAPLA’s decision.

-- The BAPLA Member will be contacted by a member of the Best Practice Committee with a request for written comments concerning the complaint.
+Within fourteen days of receipt of the written complaint, the BAPLA Member who is the subject of the complaint will be contacted by a member of the Best Practice Committee with a request for written comments concerning the complaint.

 BAPLA may request further information from the complainant.